Lists the individual rights disabled passengers have when travelling.

 All licensed train and station operators are required to establish and comply with an accessible travel policy (ATP).
 An operator’s ATP sets out the level of services and facilities that disabled passengers can expect, how to get assistance and how to get help if things do go wrong.
 The Office of Rail and Road (ORR) approves and monitors train and station operator’s compliance with the ATP requirements.

 The assistance offered by each operator vary slightly but as a minimum all operators must provide:

-- alternative accessible transport: if a station is inaccessible, operators must provide, without extra charge, an appropriate alternative service to the next accessible station
+- alternative accessible transport: if a station is inaccessible, operators must provide, without extra charge, an appropriate alternative service to the next, most convenient, accessible station

-- Turn Up and Go (TUAG): assistance must also be provided when this has not been arranged in advance, depending on conditions at the time of travel as well as staff availability
+- assistance must also be provided when this has not been arranged in advance, depending on conditions at the time of travel as well as staff availability

 - tickets and fares: if disabled passengers are unable to book a ticket in advance, they must be able to do so at the station without penalty on the train or at the station

 - luggage: operators must ensure staff will be available to assist when this assistance has been arranged in advance

 - scooter carriage: operators must make policy clear in an ATP, particularly with regard to any policy excluding carriage of scooters